 For the individual whose knowledge of the activity is limited, debate is perceived as little more than systematic arguing.
-Obviously debate is more than some elaborate form of rhetorical exchange.
+Obviously, debate is more than some elaborate form of rhetorical exchange.
 It is, in fact, more than merely a type of organized argument.

-PAUSE TO REFLECT ask yourself the following questions
+Ask yourself the following questions

 Why am I interested in participating in debate?

 What are some things I already know about debate?

 What are some of the benefits that result from participating in debate?